Links to dances on other pages

 |Ladies have moved right.|

-Each year in November I call a “House Party” weekend organised by Mike and Gill Swash, now held at The Paddocks Hotel in Symonds Yat.
+Each year in November I call a “House Party” weekend organised by Mike and Gill Swash and now by John and Liz Felton, now held at The Paddocks Hotel in Symonds Yat.
 It's always a great weekend, and the few not-so-good dancers are swamped (if that's the right word) by the good dancers so I can call lots of tricky stuff.

 Possibly the trickiest move in this dance is the ladies chain: make sure it goes across when the heads are leading the figure, and up and down when the sides are leading.